e-paj/Medical-Insurance-Cost-ML-Project/UPDATE.md

   - Univariate distribution plots for non-categorical attribtues
   - Countplots for categorical attributes
 - Preprocessign the dataset by encoding each categorical attributes.
+- Splitting the data into features and target.
+- Splitting into training and test data for both features and targert datasets.